vokhotnikov/DMRNotificationView/README.md

 # DMRNotificationView
 DMRNotificationView is a simple panel that slides down to inform the user about something.
 It has a title and subtitle (optional).
 You can set custom tint colors (automatically adds 0.85 transparency to tint color), fonts and dismiss interval.
-Everything is done inside `drawRect:`.

 ![DMRNotificationView](http://bascarsija.s3.amazonaws.com/dmrnotificationview.png)